Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/mode.rst

    | Mode:     Particle Edit Mode
    | Menu:     :menuselection:`Particle --> Mirror`

-If you want to create an X-Axis symmetrical haircut you have to do following steps:
+If you want to create an X axis symmetrical haircut you have to do following steps:

 #.
 Select all particles with :kbd:`A`.
 #.
 Mirror the particles with :kbd:`Ctrl-M`, or use the :menuselection:`Particle --> Mirror` menu.
 #.
-Turn on *X-Axis Mirror Editing* in the *Particle* menu.
+Turn on *X Mirror* in the Brush panel.

 It may happen that after mirroring two particles occupy nearly the same place.
 Since this would be a waste of memory and render time,